-I was sitting in the audience of a panel discussion when I heard three words that changed my life.
+Have you ever had a moment that affected your writing trajectory so profoundly, it could change your life?
+A few years ago, I was sitting in the audience of a panel discussion when I heard three words that shifted my perspective–for good.

 It was at the West Virginia Writers Conference and, among other fantastic writers, R.G.
 Yoho was on the publishing panel.
 I try to take copious notes at these events, but I didn’t need to for his final words — they’ve stuck with me ever since!